 Readers, please enjoy this guest blog post by Shannon Yrizarry, author of the new Psychic Yoga.

-Readers, please enjoy this guest blog post by Roland Comtois, author of Signs of Spirit.
+Readers, please enjoy this guest blog post by Tammy Mastroberte, author of the new Universe Is Talking to You.

 Readers, please enjoy this guest blog post by Kerri Connor, author of the new Wake, Bake & Meditate.

 As I sit down to write this blog, I am on day 14 of sheltering in place.
 The same conditions that entitle me to a medical cannabis card in my state are the same conditions that put me into a high-risk category for the corona virus.
 At this point, 21 states have been closed down and President Trump is expected to attempt to re-open the United States by April 12th.
 By the time this blog appears online, there will have been many more changes, more infections, and more deaths as the past few weeks have already shown us.

 I point this out, so it is clear, I am aware of where we are at in